PredOptwithSoftConstraint/PredOptwithSoftConstraint/README.md

 This repository is the code for NeurIPS 2021 submission "A Surrogate Objective Framework for Prediction+Programming with Soft Constraints".

+Edit 2021/8/30: KKT-based (Decision-focused) baseline is added to the first experiment.

 # Requirements
 pytorch>=1.7.0